placrosse/kodo/docs/source/overview.rst

 Features
 --------

+Recoding
+    One of the most prominent features of Network Coding is the possibility to use coding in the network and not only at the sender (encoding) and the receiver (decoding) ...

+on-the-fly coding
+    description

+Partial decoding
+    description

+Variable symbol length (comming soon?)
+    description

+Real-time adjustable density
+    description

+Symbol pruning
+    dropping symbols at the encoder which have been decoded at the decoder description

+File encoder
+    to directly encode files (unfortunately we don't have a file decoder yet) description

+Zero copy api
+    (reducing memory footprint)

+active memory management
+    description

+hardware optimized (on select hardware)
+    description

 Kodo provides several different codes, primarily the basic Random Linear Network Code and multiple variants.

 Random Linear Network Coding (RLNC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-One of the parameters we may tweak using Kodo is how the encoding vectors
+One of the parameters we may tweak using Kodo is how the coding vectors
 are constructed and represented.
-The encoding vectors describe which symbols
+The coding vectors describe which symbols
 are combined within a generation (a generation consists of a number of
 data packets also refereed to as symbols).

-Kodo allows the density / distribution of the encoding vectors to be change.
+Kodo allows the density / distribution of the coding vectors to be change.
 Some of the supported variants are:

 * Dense variant (purely uniform).